 Stack was started because the Haskell ecosystem has a tooling problem.
 Like any number of other factors, this tooling problem is limiting the growth of the ecosystem and of the community around it.
 Fixing this tooling problem was born out of a systematic effort of growth hacking: identify the bottlenecks that hamper growth and remove them one by one.

-a fringe belief of disgruntled developers.
+is it a fringe belief of disgruntled developers.
 In an effort to

-collect the data necessary to identifying the bottlenecks in the growth of the
+collect the data necessary to identifying the bottlenecks in the

-community, FP Complete conducted a wide survey of
+growth of the community, FP Complete conducted a wide

-the entire community on behalf of the Commercial
+survey of the entire community on behalf of the Commercial

 Haskell SIG.
 The results are in and the 1,200+ respondents are

-well, know how to use it exactly right and how
+well, know how to use it exactly right and how to back out

-to back out gracefully from tricky situations.
-For every battle
+gracefully from tricky situations.
+For every battle hardened power

-user, there are 10 enthusiasts willing to give the
+user, there are 10 enthusiasts willing to give the language a try,